 OneDrive

-This integration allows you to use OneDrive for Home Assistant Backups.
+This integration allows you to use Microsoft OneDrive for Home Assistant Backups.

 Important

-Because of an issue in the Graph API, the application-specific folder is often called Graph instead of Home Assistant.
+Because of an issue in Microsoft’s APIs, the application-specific folder is often called Graph instead of Home Assistant.
+More on that below.

 Configuration